dev-tej/loopchat/README.md

-# ChitChat App
+# LoopChat App

-ChitChat is a real-time messaging application that allows users to send and receive messages instantly.
+LoopChat is a real-time messaging application that allows users to send and receive messages instantly.
 The app is designed to provide a seamless chat experience with features like offline detection and message sending functionality.

 ## Features